 NOTE: Failure to provide an ORI number or incorrect ORI number to the vendor will prevent DBPR from receiving your fingerprint results.

-- The fastest and preferred method is submitting fingerprints electronically.
-To do so, select an approved FDLE Livescan vendor from the link below.
+- To select an approved FDLE Livescan vendor from the link below.
 You will need to provide an ORI number to the vendor so they can submit the fingerprints directly to FDLE.
 Submit a copy of your receipt with a completed application for licensure.
 NOTE: The Livescan vendor will charge you directly for the fingerprint scan.